Planning for Red Hat Satellite 6

 The first step to a working Satellite infrastructure is installing an instance of Red Hat Satellite Server on a dedicated Red Hat Enterprise Linux 7 Server.

-- For more information about installing Satellite Server from a connected network, see Installing Satellite Server from a Connected Network.
-Consider Preparing your Environment for Installation and Large Deployment Considerations outlined in the same guide.
+For more information about installing Satellite Server from a connected network, see Installing Satellite Server from a Connected Network and Preparing your Environment for Installation outlined in the same guide.

 Adding Satellite Subscription Manifests to Satellite Server

 A Subscription Manifest is a set of encrypted files that contains your subscription information.
 Satellite Server uses this information to access the CDN and find what repositories are available for the associated subscription.
 For instructions on how to create and import a Subscription Manifest see Managing Subscriptions in the Content Management Guide.

 Red Hat Satellite 6 requires a single manifest for each organization configured on the Satellite.
 If you plan to use the Organization feature of Satellite 6 to manage separate units of your infrastructure under one Red Hat Network account, then assign subscriptions from the one account to per-organization manifests as required.